EternityForest/SG1/SG1Protocol.md

 ## Packet acceptance

-We reject anything more than ten seconds old, or older than the newest packet we have seen on the channel, or that does not decode properly.
+We reject anything more than ten seconds old, or older than the newest packet we have seen on the channel, or that does not decode properly, or more than ten seconds newer than the current time.

+### Disabling replay protection
+For unsecured public channels that are only used briefly, disabling all time-based validation is an acceptable mode of operation.

+In this case, all automatic setting of the system clock must also be disabled, and packets recieved must not be counted as "the newest packet recieved on the channel" for the purposes of rejecting duplicates, otherwise, this node could move the counter backwards and cause trouble when switching replay protection back on.

 ## Initial Time Sync